andrew/ultimate-awesome/README.md

 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
-- [awesome-linux-minimalism](https://github.com/MindPatch/awesome-linux-minimalism) - Awesome linux minimalism suggestions.
+- [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-audits-checklists](https://github.com/tradmod/awesome-audits-checklists) - A curated list of smart contracts security audits checklists and resources.
 - [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [awesome-radio](https://github.com/kyleterry/awesome-radio) - Awesome radio stuff.